September Cottage at Wenhaston

-A recently refurbished Bathroom with bath, shower, hand basin, toilet and towel rail, leading to boiler room and washing machine/drying area.
+A recently refurbished Bathroom with bath, shower over bath, hand basin, toilet and towel rail, leading to boiler room and washing machine/drying area.

 Staircase with handrail leads to:

 Original Double Brass and Iron bed, Victorian pine dressing table and wardrobe.
-Cloakroom with Washbasin and wc.
+En-suite small room with Washbasin and wc.

 Views of St Peter’s church.